V1RE/NetPi/README.md

 # NetPi

-A personal project to help me get updates on my email, school grades and more
+A personal project to help me get updates on my email, school grades and more.